An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Acknowledgements

 \section{Acknowledgements}

 We thank Matthew Johnson for comments on the manuscript and the members of the Simons Observatory SZ working group for comments on this work.
 MM acknowledges support from DOE grant DE-SC0022342.
 Support for this research was provided by the University of Wisconsin - Madison Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.
-To obtain results quoted in this work, we extensively used \texttt{jax} for construction of the autodifferentiable posterior, \texttt{optax} for the optimization via gradient descent, \texttt{haiku} for the construction of a NN-based estimator of electron density, \texttt{pixell} and \texttt{healpy} for data preprocessing, along with \texttt{numpy}, \texttt{scipy}, \texttt{matplotlib} for various calculations and plotting, and \texttt{camb} for theory computations.
+To obtain results quoted in this work, we extensively used \texttt{jax} \cite{jax2018github} for construction of the autodifferentiable posterior, as well as tools from DeepMind JAX Ecosystem \cite{deepmind2020jax}, such as \texttt{optax} for the optimization via gradient descent and \texttt{haiku} \cite{haiku2020github} for the construction of a NN-based estimator of electron density.
+We also benefited from \texttt{pixell} and Python implementation of HEALPix\footnote{http://healpix.sourceforge.net} \cite{Gorski:2004by} \texttt{healpy} for data preprocessing, along with \texttt{numpy}, \texttt{scipy}, \texttt{matplotlib} \cite{harris2020array, 2020SciPy-NMeth, Hunter:2007} for various calculations and plotting, and \texttt{camb} \cite{2011ascl.soft02026L} for theory computations.